Sniper Ghost Warrior devs apologize after offensive press event

 The controversy feels like a snapshot of how American incursions in the Middle East—and the correlating devaluation of Middle Eastern life—has shaped American culture and the incentives in developing action games.

-Ironically, both CI Games and Strategic Operations have similar goals—marketing the thrill of real world violence, sanitized from the bloody conflicted realities of the conflict that inspire them.
+Ironically, both CI Games and Strategic Operations have similar goals—marketing the thrill of real-world violence, sanitized from the bloody conflicted realities of the conflict that inspire them.
 But however far you abstract those conflicts to extract the thrill and exciting bits, they represent the deaths of millions of Middle Easterners.

 And when you want to entice players—like say, a group of journalists and influencers—you run the risk of partnering with groups who may see little issue with the deaths that define the thrill of “modern warfare.”